Source: Wikipedia

 |

-Embiotoca lateralis, commonly known as the striped surfperch or striped seaperch, is a species of surfperch native to the north-eastern Pacific Ocean.
+Embiotoca lateralis, commonly known as the striped surfperch or striped seaperch, is a species of surfperch native to the Northeastern Pacific Ocean.

 Description

-[edit]The striped surfperch is characterized by orange and blue stripes running lengthwise down the body and blue spots on the head and operculum.[3]
 Individuals reach maximum lengths of 41.5 centimetres (16.3 in) and a maximum weight of 1 kilogram (2.2 lb).[4][5]

 Like other surfperch, the fish is viviparous, giving birth to life offspring.
 They mature at around 2 years of age, usually being around 22–25 cm (8.7–9.8 in).[6]

-Habitat and Ecology
+Habitat and ecology

-It is often found near rocky reefs, eelgrass beds, kelp forests, and underwater structure, including man-made piers.
+It is often found near rocky reefs, eelgrass beds, kelp forests, and underwater structures, including man-made piers.
 While frequenting shallow waters and intertidal zones, the striped surfperch can be found at depths up to 95 metres (312 ft).[4]

 Diet

-[edit]The striped surfperch, like it's close relative the black surfperch (Embiotoca jacksoni,) often feeds on marine worms, bryozoans, small crustaceans, and molluscs (such as bivalves and gastropods).
+[edit]The striped surfperch, like its close relative the black surfperch (Embiotoca jacksoni,) often feeds on marine worms, bryozoans, small crustaceans, and molluscs (such as bivalves and gastropods).
 They have also been observed eating ophiuroids/brittle stars, sea urchins, and fish eggs.[6]

 Fishery